Kai-46/rpc_triangulation_solver/readme.md

-## RPC Triangulation for the RPC model used in satellite images
+## Triangulation solver for the RPC model used in satellite images